 Saudi Arabia is making an unprecedented investment in tourism, to a scale we’ve never seen before.
-As part of this, the country plans to launch a new airline, intended to compete with the likes of Emirates.
+As part of this, the country plans to launch a new airline (more than one airline, actually), intended to compete with the likes of Emirates.
 We first heard rumors of this in mid-2021, but it now sounds like the airline is getting closer to launching.

 Saudi Arabia’s new Riyadh-based airline